open-cluster-management-io/policy-collection/policygenerator/policy-sets/community/openshift-plus/README.md

 Apply the policies using the kustomize command or subscribing to a fork of the repository and pointing to this directory.
 See the details for using the Policy Generator for more information.
 The command to run is `kustomize build --enable-alpha-plugins  | oc apply -f -`

+**Note**: For any components of OpenShift Plus that you do not wish to install, edit the `policyGenerator.yaml` file and remove or comment out the policies for those components.